 Facebook is continually expanding in its Silicon Valley hometown of Menlo Park, California.
 On Friday, it signed a lease at 43-story Park Tower in San Francisco, making the social networking giant one of the city’s largest tech tenants.

 The social networking giant reached a deal Friday to take all the office space at the newly constructed Park Tower at Transbay.
-It’s the second big step into the city for Facebook following an agreement last year of another new tower at 181 Fremont.
+It’s the second big step into the city for Facebook, following an agreement on another new tower at 181 Fremont last year.

-John Tenanes, Facebook’s Vice President of global facilities and real estate said in an emailed statement that they look forward to joining the San Francisco community.
+John Tennis, Facebook’s Vice President of global facilities and real estate, said in an emailed statement that they look forward to joining the San Francisco community.
 “This new space will support our growing workforce as we continue to attract strong talent.”

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free